Global existence and Blow-up for the 1D damped compressible Euler equations with time and space dependent perturbation: Introduction

 for $\lambda>1$.
-It is not difficult to extend the above results to the case that more general time dependent damping $a(t)$.
-However, there have not been many papers dealing with space-time dependent damping coefficients.
-In Chen et al. \cite{CLLMZ}, they have considered \eqref{de0} and \eqref{det} in the large data regime.
-In \cite{CLLMZ} they have also show that the global existence for small perturbed initial data, when $a(t,x)$ fulfills that with $0<\lambda<1$

-The method in Chen et al. \cite{CLLMZ} to prove uniform estimate for the Riemann invariant is based on a new maximum principle.
-They impose the positivity of the damping coefficient.
-They also suppose that $u_0 (x), v_0 (x)$ and $a(t,x)$ converge as $|x| \rightarrow \infty$.
 For $x$ dependent case, Chen, Young and Zhang's result in \cite{GYZ} can be applicable (see Remark \ref{non-is}).
 By applying their method to the case that $a_1 \equiv 0$, we can estimate the life-span as $C' \varepsilon^{-1} \leq T^* \leq C \varepsilon^{-1} $.
 In \cite{GYZ}, they have considered the following non-isentropic compressible Euler equations (see also Chen, Pan and Zhu \cite{GPZ}, Zheng \cite{hz} and Pan and Zhou \cite{PZ}):

 where $p(S,u)=e^{S(x)} u^{-\gamma} /\gamma$ with $1<\gamma <3$ and $S=S(x)$ is a given function such that$\int_{\R} |S'(x)| dx < \infty$.
 They have established that the formation of singularities (blow-up) occurs in finite time.
 In \cite{GYZ}, the key for the proof is the uniform boundedness of Riemann invariant by using non-trivial characteristic method.
-It seems hard to apply the method in \cite{GYZ} to the case that $a_1 \not\equiv 0$ in \eqref{as-a}, since the use of $x$ variable characteristics $t_{\pm} (x)$ plays an important role to show the uniform boundedness of Riemann invariant.
-We also should mention that there are many studies on asymptotic behavior results for \eqref{det} (see \cite{NK, HYZZ, GYM, LLMZ, Mei} and references therein).
+It seems hard to apply the method in \cite{GYZ} to the case that $a_1 \not\equiv 0$ in \eqref{asg-a}, since the use of $x$ variable characteristics $t_{\pm} (x)$ plays an important role to show the uniform boundedness of Riemann invariant.
+Very recently, Geng, Lai, Yuen and Zhou in \cite{GLYZ} give a new condition for the blow-up for \eqref{de0} with $a(t,x)=\mu / (1+|x|)^{\lambda}$ and $\lambda >1, \mu >0$ by the test function method.
+Their proof seems to essentially use the compactness of initial data (the finiteness of the propagation speed), and it does not seems trivial to apply their method to the case that the damping term depends on both $t$ and $x$.

-\begin{Remark}{\bf The linear wave equation with space independent damping} The study of the Euler equation with the time-dependent damping \eqref{det} is motivated by Wirth's papers.
-In \cite{JW1}, he studies the behavior of solutions to

-In \cite{JW2, JW3}, he gives a threshold of $\mu$ separating solutions to this equation asymptotically behave like that to the corresponding hear or wave equation.
-In \cite{JW1}, the critical case of the threshold is studied. \end{Remark}
+In Chen et al. \cite{CLLMZ}, they have considered \eqref{de0} and \eqref{det}.
+They have show that the global existence for small perturbed initial data, when $a(t,x)$ fulfills that with $0<\lambda<1$

+To the best of the author's knowledge, this is the only result of the global existence when the damping coefficient depends on spatial variable.
+The method in Chen et al. \cite{CLLMZ} to prove uniform estimate for the Riemann invariant is based on a new maximum principle.
+To apply it, they also suppose that $u_0 (x), v_0 (x)$ and $a(t,x)$ converge as $|x| \rightarrow \infty$.

 \begin{Remark}{\bf Large data regime} If $a \equiv 0$, to show the occurrence of the blow-up, restrictions on $\|r(0,x)\|_{L^\infty}$ and $\|s(0,x)\|_{L^\infty}$ are not necessary.
 Namely the necessary and sufficient condition for the global existence has been given by Chen, Pan and Zhu's paper \cite{GPZ}.
 They has shown that the global classical solution exists if and only if